This is my true Business War Story about what happens when a billionaire CEO is fed up with "consultant's babble."

 And he really liked my recommendations and straightforward defense when attacked.

-Jack smiled.
+Jack smiles.

 Hot damn!